9 Best Physical Activities for Mental Health

 #3.
 Don’t underestimate a walk in the park

 Like yoga classes, taking a walk in the park or around the block is a low-intensity workout.
-We say “workout” because many people, even personal trainers, underestimate the power a half-an-hour walk can have on our body and mind.
+We say “workout” because many people, even personal trainers, underestimate the power that has when a half-an-hour walk can have on our body and mind.

 The famous German philosopher Friedrich Nietzsche said that “all truly great thoughts are conceived when walking.”
-This stamen is true because a light walk allows us to reflect on our life positively, as this light workout stimulates our body.
+This statement is true because a light walk allows us to reflect on our lives, as a light workout stimulates our body.

 #4.
 Dance your troubles away